Alnwick Hall

 Alnwick Hall is a historic manor in Morris Township, New Jersey.
 It was built in 1904 for Edward P. Meany, legal counsel for the American Telephone and Telegraph Company, Judge Advocate General of New Jersey and Vice President of the New Mexico Central and Southern Railway.

-It was designed to resemble Alnwick Castle by architect Percy Griffin.
+Alnwick Hall was designed to resemble Alnwick Castle by architect Percy Griffin.
 It has been listed on the National Register of Historic Places since April 11, 1985.